PriyalDave1992/Clima-App/README.md

 # ClimateApplication
 This is a climate application to check climate for any city and your current location.
-This application was taught by londonappbrewery from Udemy.

 1) This application has 2 screens: one for viewing your current location's climate and other screen for changing the city
 2) This application fetches location as soon as you open the app and resume whenever